GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/marching-squares/index.md

 Draw the field contours.

 **Fill area**
-Fill an area of the field from a given location until a given hight is reached.
+Fill an area of the field from a given location until a given height is reached.

 **Mask a disk**
 Mask a disk to the field.